Menu

 Owned By: Town of Carver

-A 5-acre wooded park with war memorials, picnic tables, and a shade pavilion.
-Located across the street from the Carver Town Hall.
+The wooded, 5-acre Shurtleff Park in Carver features war memorials, picnic tables, and a shade pavilion.
+It is located across the street from the Carver Town Hall.

 Features